Update: 4 April 2014

 With that perspective I realize even more how unique the life of a real mariner must be and wonder how they take such a life.
 As an aside, I do not count the USN folks in this category.
 Even a "lifer" will not get the sea time in 20 years the civilian mariners got in half or less of that time.
 Sea duty is followed by long shore tours.
 I respect the people of the Navy who go to sea, but they are generally short timers compared to the real mariners.
 Of course the United States probably has practically none of those left and had few even "back then."

 After all this stage setting, how have electronics and computers changed things?
-More than anyone can imagine who was not aboard a state-of-the-art survey ship of the sixties, seventies, and even eighties.
-A direct change that I will only touch on is the Global Positioning System (GPS).
-Most of our hard work was survey navigation.
+More than anyone who was not aboard a state-of-the-art survey ship of the sixties, seventies, and even eighties can imagine.
+A direct change is the Global Positioning System (GPS).
+Most of our hard work on the particular project I spent much of my time with was survey navigation.
 The best LORAN "C" was not geodetically accurate.
 After analysis of the best NAVSAT passes the entire survey would be shifted, sometimes a mile or more, to this best calculated position on the Earth.
 Before NAVSAT?
 Well, there were all sorts of "best fits" but later we found some of those surveys well away from where presumed on the Earth's surface, though we could always get back with repeatability.
 One needs remember, entire islands were sometimes several miles away from where GPS later revealed them to actually be.

 LORAN "C" gave relative position pretty well, we got repeatability to run one hundred yard line spacing days from land, until the Sunset Monster ushered in the Night Monsters who usually left with a Dawn Monster having a last laugh.
 Changes in the upper atmosphere with those events played havoc with the radio waves forming the lines of position and ships could "jump" in impossible ways.
 They could go backwards faster than they were actually going forward.
 Hours could be spent trying to decipher and recover lines run under these conditions.
-Vast effort with specialized NAVAIDS people tended the equipment and monitored the systems.
-Then we had to untangle the result--often with bathymetric ties to cross check lines run under ideal conditions.
-GPS makes even the best of these systems a nightmare.
-Much less effort is needed just to find where one is to survey requirements.
+Vast effort was expended in getting the best out of whatever was available in navigation with specialized NAVAIDS people tending the equipment and monitoring the systems constantly.
+On other projects, those with long and even transoceanic survey lines, the problem was a bit simpler.
+A long line with minimum course and speed changes is much easier to deal with than a grid of lines only a few miles long with "U" turns at the end of each.
+Even then oceanic navigation was a major investment in equipment and time.

 The person standing looking at Neptune at top had a single function.
 He stood a watch where someone would read the electromechanical dials of the LORAN set when the three minute (sometimes one, sometimes five depending on scale at which we were surveying) buzzer went off.
 The values were written onto a special sheet and called out to this individual who then used a variable scale (Gerber scale) to plot the two best lines of position.
 We could gather more, but the NAVAIDS specialist determined which of the most stable gave the best "cut," or intersection governing four directions (small angles gave lots of room for error).
 Every one, three or five minutes the person on navigation watch plotted the position, made notes, called up course corrections, and followed the survey lines planned in advance.